akitenkrad/rs-openai-tools/openai-tools/README.md

     let mut openai = OpenAI::new();
     let messages = vec![Message::new(
         "user",
         "Hi there!
 How's the weather tomorrow in Tokyo?
-If you can't answer, report error."
+If you can't answer, report error.", )];
-            ,
-    )];

     // build json schema